edthena/policies/terms.md

-warrants that: (i) User owns or has the necessary licenses, rights, consents, and permissions to use and authorize R3 Collaboratives to use each and every image and sound contained in each such User Submission and to enable inclusion and use of such User Submission(s) in the manner contemplated by the Sites, the Service and this Agreement; (ii) User has the written consent, release, and/or permission of each and every identifiable individual person in the User Submission to use the name or likeness of each and every such identifiable individual person to enable inclusion and use of the User Submission(s) in the manner contemplated by the Sites, the Service and this Agreement; and (iii) the posting of your User Submission on or through the Sites or the Service or otherwise does not violate the privacy rights, publicity rights, intellectual property rights, contract rights, or any other rights of any person or entity.
+warrants that: (i) User owns or has the necessary licenses, rights, consents, and permissions to use and authorize R3 Collaboratives to use each and every image and sound contained in each such User Submission and to enable inclusion and use of such User Submission(s) in the manner contemplated by the Site, App, the Service and this Agreement; (ii) User has the written consent, release, and/or permission of each and every identifiable individual person in the User Submission to use the name or likeness of each and every such identifiable individual person to enable inclusion and use of the User Submission(s) in the manner contemplated by the Site, the App, the Service and this Agreement; and (iii) the posting of your User Submission on or through the Site, the App or the Service, or otherwise does not violate the privacy rights, publicity rights, intellectual property rights, contract rights, or any other rights of any person or entity.
-User agrees to pay all royalties, fees, and other monies owing any person or entity by reason of any content posted by User to or through the Sites or the Service.
+User agrees to pay all royalties, fees, and other monies owing any person or entity by reason of any content posted by User to or through the Site, the App or the Service.

 User further agrees that User will not: (i) publish falsehoods or